• Finding Work At Home: Part 4—Craigslist

 Craigslist does not accept job posts for business opportunities, multilevel marketing scams, positions that require upfront fees, or referral/network marketing.
 If you see such listings be sure to report the listers as companies that don’t play well with others.

-Still, there’s telework to be had on Craigslist, and employers have “telecommuting is ok” as one of the parameters when they post a job., so you do too when you search.
+Still, there are work from jobs and freelance work to be had on Craigslist, and employers have “telecommuting is ok” as one of the parameters when they post a job., so you do too when you search.
 Take note, you will not get valid results if you type the word telecommute in the keyword box on the home page.
 You need to first go to the jobs page, and then either click the “telecommute” box or type the word “telecommuting” (not telecommute) in the keyword box.
 (If you do type “telecommute” in the keyword box on the jobs page, you may find some listings that include telecommute as a possible employee benefit.)
-Craigslist also offers a page for Gigs.
-If you’re seeking work as a freelancer or contractor, be sure to search there too.

 Here’s a tip that will save you time dealing with the issue that Craigslist searches are limited to only one city.
 A site called CrazedList, allows you search across multiple cities, regions, or the whole country.
 Before you get too excited, it’s not the solution it could be.
 The interface at CrazedList is the same as Craigslist, but when you do your search for telecommute jobs, what will come back is a long page with a mini-window for each of the cities that falls within the region you specified.
 You’ll then have to go to each mini-window and choose “jobs,” which will take you to a mini-window of jobs for that city.
 It’s not a terrific fix, but it is better than having to open a new window for each city.